apache/cloudstack-kubernetes-provider/README.md

 A Cloud Controller Manager to facilitate Kubernetes deployments on Cloudstack.

-Based on the old Cloudstack provider in Kubernetes that will be removed soon.
+Based on the old Cloudstack provider in Kubernetes was removed.

 Refer:
 * https://github.com/kubernetes/kubernetes/tree/release-1.15/pkg/cloudprovider/providers/cloudstack